xtuml/mc/doc/notes/10247_mcenhance/10248_mcmark_int.md

 5.1 Simulated Time
 5.1.1 Add boolean attribute `TM_SYSTAG.SimulatedTime` to mark time as simulated.
+Add same attribute to `TE_SYS`.
 It will default to 'false'.
 5.1.2 Add marking function `MarkSimulatedTime` to `m.system.arc`.
+5.1.3 Find the system mark and copy marks across to `Extended System (TE_SYS)` in `q.sys.populate.arc`.

 5.2 State Save
 5.2.1 Add integer attribute `TM_SYSTAG.StateSaveBufferSize` to mark the depth of the state save buffer expressed in bytes.
+Add same attribute to `TE_SYS`.
+It will default to zero.
 5.2.2 Add marking function `MarkStateSave( buffersize )` to `m.system.arc`.
+5.2.3 Find the system mark and copy marks across to `Extended System (TE_SYS)` in `q.sys.populate.arc`.

 5.3 Class-Specific Trace
 5.3.1 `MarkObjectTraceOn` and `MarkObjectTraceOff` already exist but are unused.
 Use them.
-5.3.2 Add boolean attribute `TE_CLASS.IsTrace` and populate it with input from the marking functions.
-Default to 'false'.
+5.3.2 Boolean attribute `TE_CLASS.IsTrace` exists.
+It defaults to 'true'.
+Use it.
-5.3.2 Add boolean attribute `TE_ABA.IsTrace` and populate with the conjunction of `TE_CLASS.IsTrace` and `TE_C.StmtTrace`.
+5.3.3 Add boolean attribute `TE_ABA.IsTrace` and populate with the conjunction of `TE_CLASS.IsTrace` and `TE_C.StmtTrace`.
 [This may be difficult, because q.sys.populate runs before these marks are applied.]